Identify the servers that hold the FSMO Roles using this free tool.

 PDC Emulator (domain wide):

-The PDC emulator role provides backwards compatability for Windows NT backup domain controllers (BDCs), the PDC emulator advertises itself as the primary domain controller for the domain.
+The PDC emulator role provides backwards compatibility for Windows NT backup domain controllers (BDCs), the PDC emulator advertises itself as the primary domain controller for the domain.
 It also acts as the domain master browser and maintains the latest password for all users within the domain.

 Infrastructure Master (domain wide):